 Bars and nightclubs in Cambodia are usually very safe spaces for travellers, especially in high-traffic tourist areas.
 Some establishments, however, may attract a dodgy crowd and get a little sketchy at times.
 Some such bars can be known to sell nitrous oxide – a drug more commonly used in hospitals as an anesthetic, but also has effects of hallucination, laughter and euphoria.
 If you do wish to head out on the town, be aware of your safety and the people around, don't leave your drink unattended and refrain from ingesting any substance that may be dangerous to your health and/or land you in trouble.

 Safety for LGBTQIA+ travellers

 Cambodia is generally a safe destination for LGBTQIA+ travellers, but social attitudes towards LGBTQIA+ individuals are complex.
-For a detailed report on safety for LGBTQIA+ travellers in Cambodia, plus a rundown on queer culture in Phnom Penh and Siem Reap, go here.
+Read more on safety for LGBTQIA+ travellers in Cambodia here, plus a rundown on queer culture in Phnom Penh and Siem Reap.

 Safety for solo female travellers

 In general, Cambodia is a destination that female travellers can feel comfortable and safe travelling through alone.
 Verbal street harassment is relatively uncommon in Cambodia and women can generally walk alone without being bothered.
 As with any country, it's best to walk in a group at night and keep away from rough neighbourhoods.

 - Stick to marked trails in the Cambodian countryside

 - Be wary of scams at tourist hotspots like Angkor

 - Read the Phnom Penh Post for breaking news and up-to-date info

 - Be cautious when checking out Cambodia's nightlife